 - Comprehensively explains the use of neuropsychology in neurosurgical settings

-- Discusses various techniques that may be of benefit to neurosurgeons presurgical and postoperative such as functional neuroimaging (fMRI, SPECT, MEG) for presurgical cognitive mapping, neurocognitive testing, and the Wada procedure
+- Discusses various techniques that may be of benefit to neurosurgeons, including presurgical and postoperative choices like functional neuroimaging (fMRI, SPECT, MEG) for presurgical cognitive mapping, neurocognitive testing, and the Wada procedure

 Researchers and clinical practitioners in clinical neuroscience, neurology, neurosurgery, and neuropsychology